alphagov/govuk-reports-prototype/README.md

-# 🏛️ GOV.UK Web, Publishing and Platform Cost Dashboard
+# 🏛️ GOV.UK Web, Publishing and Platform Reports Dashboard

 > Not yet ready for production.
 This application is a proof of concept.

-A Go web application for monitoring and displaying hosting costs for GOV.UK Web, Publishing and Platform services with dashboards and API integration.
+A Go web application for monitoring and displaying reports for GOV.UK Web, Publishing and Platform services with dashboards and API integration.

 ![Go Version](https://img.shields.io/badge/Go-1.21+-blue.svg)
 ![License](https://img.shields.io/badge/License-Crown%20Copyright-gold.svg)